anglerkw/anglerkw.github.io/index.md

   <!-- Main Content Area -->
   <div style="flex: 5; padding: 10px;">
     <h1></h1>
-    <p>Hi 👋, I am a fifth-year doctoral candidate in the <a href="https://education.uiowa.edu/areas-study/counseling-and-mental-health/counseling-psychology">Counseling Psychology program (APA-accredited)</a> under the mentorship of <a href="https://scholar.google.com/citations?user=eOy2ZCkAAAAJ&hl=en">Dr. Martin Kivlighan</a>.</p>
+    <p>Hi 👋, I am a sixth-year doctoral candidate in the <a href="https://education.uiowa.edu/areas-study/counseling-and-mental-health/counseling-psychology">Counseling Psychology program (APA-accredited)</a> under the mentorship of <a href="https://scholar.google.com/citations?user=eOy2ZCkAAAAJ&hl=en">Dr. Martin Kivlighan</a>.
+I am completing my APA psychology internship with the University of Utah's Counseling center here at the Salt Lake City.</p>
     <p>Before that, I earned my M.S. in <a href="https://www.smu.edu/simmons/academics/counseling/ms-counseling">Clinical Mental Health Counseling (CACREP)</a> from Southern Methodist University and B.S. in <a href="https://www.fjmu.edu.cn/">Clinical Psychology</a> from Fujian Medical University.</p>
     <p>My broad research goal is to advance knowledge of what makes psychotherapy work, and the cultural factors that hinder or enrich the psychotherapy experience for culturally diverse clients.</p>
     <p>Outside of work, I am an angler 🎣 and enjoy spending time in nature camping ⛺ or hiking 🥾.</p>